Making the move from cradle-to-grave to split model

 We hear this question with some frequency.
 One brokerage model isn’t inherently better than the other, but depending on your business model, goals, and brokerage maturity, one can be more ideal.

-We’re not here to debate the merits of each (you can check out our LinkedIn post on that 😆).
+We’re not here to debate the merits of each.
 For those of you seriously contemplating moving from cradle-to-grave to a split model, though, here are some things to consider.

 Let’s define both models first.